• Skip to primary navigation

 To reheat, make sure the curry is completely defrosted.

 Simply place in a medium saucepan on a medium heat until it's piping hot, stirring occasionally.
+Or microwave in a safe container in 30 second increments, stirring occasionally, until piping hot.

 Pin This Chickpea and Spinach Recipe For Later